paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-028-trade-facilitation-and-trade-enforcement.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
-L. 114–125, which is classified principally to this chapter.
+L. 114–125, Feb.
+24, 2016, 130 Stat.
+122, known as the Trade Facilitation and Trade Enforcement Act of 2015, which, for purposes of defined terms, is classified principally to this chapter.
 For complete classification of Pub.
 L. 114–125 to the Code, see Short Title note set out below and Tables.

 The Tariff Act of 1930, referred to in par.
 (4)(A), is act June 17, 1930, ch.
 497, 46 Stat.
 590, which is classified generally to chapter 4 (§ 1202 et seq.) of this title.
 For complete classification of this Act to the Code, see [section 1654 of this title](./chapter-004-tariff-act-of-1930.md#section-1654) and Tables.